peterhinch/micropython-samples/encoders/ENCODERS.md

  practice this is likely to need filtering to reduce jitter caused by imperfections in the encoder geometry.
 With a mechanical knob turned by an anthropoid ape it's debatable whether it produces anything useful :)
+ 3. `encoder_rp2.py` Version specific to Raspberry Pico RP2 chip.
+This uses the PIO and Viper code to achieve fast response - upto ~10K transitions/s.
- 3. `encoder.py` An old Pyboard-specific version.
+ 4. `encoder.py` An old Pyboard-specific version.

 These were written for encoders producing logic outputs.
 For switches, adapt the pull definition to provide a pull up or pull down as required, or provide